klannedoklan/palindromes/readme.txt

  - [POST] /processPalindromes - Searches for all palindromes with size > 1 in a given string and saves them
     > for example: curl -X POST "http://localhost:8080/processPalindromes" -H  "accept: */*" -H  "Content-Type: application/json" -d "piuhwfgepiuohwiwuOOOpiuhwfgepiuohwiwu3244j2touih325ojn23nfkjpfeouinfeoi"

+4. Accessing in memory database:
+ - in your web browser navigate to http://localhost:8080/console
+ - JDBC URL: jdbc:h2:mem:palindromes
+ - username: sa
+ no password is required